-For additional guidance on provisions for bicyclist, see Section 11.8 of this Manual, Engineering Directive 22 "Considerations for Bicycle Facilities" and the AASHTO Guide for the Development of Bicycle Facilities.
+For guidance on provisions for bicyclists, see Section 13.2 of this Manual, Department policies, and the AASHTO Guide for the Development of Bicycle Facilities.

 7.2.3.3 Traveled Way Cross Slopes

 The purpose of the pavement cross slope is to promote rapid removal of drainage from the pavement surface while enabling the driver to maintain control of the vehicle.
 Because low-type pavements are loose and pervious, they require a greater cross slope than high-type surfaces in order to reduce saturation of the unpaved surface and base materials.
 Figure 7.2-A presents cross slopes for the various types of pavements used by the Department.